darkwraithcovenant/darkwraithcovenant.github.io/_posts/2023-05-08-23-compromised.md

 “Guys, I got paid today for the big job.
 I can’t say more but, holy shit I feel rich lol 🤯.
 I hope yall pulled all of your money out of BTC 😹.” he typed into the Discord channel he and his friends frequented.
 One by one, the small community of hackers and makers came together like the vibrant threads on a cascading loom, weaving together and falling like a colorful waterfall, as they congratulated Curi015 on his success.

 ”duuuude, based” “yessss” “whoa congrats” “🔥🔥🔥”, the Discord sound notifications bla-dooped in a rapid-fire, staccato succession.
 Before he could even relish in the applause, his face-down phone rattled on his desk with a new notification.
 He picked up the phone, and saw a headline on his news app that would forever live on in infamy.
 “Largest US Bitcoin mining facility destroyed in apparent eco-terror attack.
 Losses in the billions.”

-He took a moment to absorb and process what he had just read, put down his phone, sat back in his chair, and stroked Plague’s fur.
-That was me, he thought.
+He took a moment to absorb and process what he had just read, put down his phone, sat back in his chair, and stroked Plague’s fur. *That was me*, he thought.